1. LANL Home

 Placeholder Image

 Based on AI selections, scientists ran experiments at the Lab’s National Criticality Experiments Research Center in Nevada.
 Nuclear reaction data taken at Los Alamos Neutron Science Center (LANSCE) is already being analyzed.
-Credit to: Pixabay, AI generated
+Credit to: Los Alamos National Laboratory

 To get precise physics data more rapidly, Los Alamos scientists fed numerous parameters into a new tool and asked AI to select ideal combinations of targeted experiments.
 The expedited approach is helping the team reduce data uncertainties for a high-priority application.